sagemath/trac_to_gh/Issue 7374.md

 # Issue 7374: wrong docstring for is_isomorphic() in permgroup.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7374

 Original creator: AlexGhitza